-We thank the many individuals who provided data or helped in the preparation of this paper, including; D. Smith of the Bigelow Laboratory for providing Boothbay Harbor temperature data; F. Page and R. Losier of the Biological Station, St. Andrews, for providing Prince 5 and the summer survey data from the Scotian Shelf; B. Petrie and E. Verge of the Bedford Institute for St. Andrews and Halifax SST data; D. Swain for the Gulf of St. Lawrence September survey data and areas of bottom temperature for the Magdalen Shallows; P. Coté of the Ice Centre of Environment Canada in Ottawa for the data on the duration and presence of first and last ice; I. Peterson and S. Prinsenberg for the monthly areal ice extent data for the Newfoundland region; G. Bugden for the Cabot Strait temperature data; P. Larouche who provided satellite pictures of SST in the Gulf of St. Lawrence; D. Lawrence for the Emerald Basin temperature data; and the U.S. Coast Guard for the iceberg data.
-A special thanks is due L. Petrie, R. Pettipas, P. Dubé, B. Pettigrew, M. Couture and D. Foote for technical assistance in the preparation of the manuscript.
+We wish to thank the many individuals who provided data or helped in the preparation of this paper, including; D.R.
+McLain and A. Stroud of the U.S. National Marine Fisheries Service; D. Smith of the Bigelow Laboratory for providing Boothbay Harbor temperature data; F. Page and R. Losier of the Biological Station, St. Andrews, for providing Prince 5 and the summer survey data from the Scotian Shelf; B. Petrie and E. Verge of the Bedford Institute for St. Andrews and Halifax SST data; G. Bugden for the Cabot Strait data; P. Coté of the Ice Centre of Environment Canada in Ottawa for the data on the duration and presence of first and last ice; I. Peterson and S. Prinsenberg for the monthly areal ice extent data for the Newfoundland region; G. Bugden for the Cabot Strait temperature data; P. Larouche who provided satellite pictures of SST in the Gulf of St. Lawrence; D. Lawrence for the Emerald Basin temperature data; and the U.S. Coast Guard for the iceberg data.
+A special thanks is due L. Petrie, R. Pettipas, P. Dubé, B. Pettigrew, and D. Foote for technical assistance in the preparation of the manuscript.